nevwalkalone/Databases-2019-2020/2nd-Assignment/README.md

 In this assignment 3 main actions were requested:

-- Create a table for each csv file from the airbnb dataset,
+- Create a table for each csv file from the airbnb dataset
-- Import all csv data into the corresponding tables,
+- Import all csv data into the corresponding tables
-- Create the ER Diagram.
+- Create the ER Diagram

 Some sql files that create a new table, can be auto generated with the use of [gen_ddl_python3](https://drive.google.com/file/d/1mVgOWewHsTfu_sQSau208Hb6pmsglOsN/view) script, as some csv files had over 90 columns (listings.csv) and it would be really time-consuming to create a sql file manually.
 For example, if you want to generate a sql file that creates a table which matches the listings csv, place the python script in the same directory with the csv files and type in cmd: